Slim pickings: Cold Hollow puts the brakes on wholesale cider sales

 Cutting back on production should help take some of the pressure off employees, they explained.

 In addition, Cold Hollow will shift efforts to online sales.
-“Our mail-order business has grown 60% during COVID,” Brown said, noting that apple cider is their “No. 1 mail-order item.”
+“Our mail-order business has grown 60% during covid,” Brown said, noting that apple cider is their “number-one mail-order item.”

 (0) comments